 A Brief History

 After high school, I attended Emerson College in Boston, MA, and earned a degree in film production.
 For my final semester, I moved out to Los Angeles, California, and learned the ugly truth about Hollywood.
-I had gone into film production because I loved the creative process but instead discovered a "dog eat dog" atmosphere of abuse.
-Remember the whole Harvey Weinstein scandal?
-Yeah, that's the tip of the iceberg!
+Three words: narcissism on steroids.
+I loved video production, but only if it could be on my terms.

-Like a Taylor Swift song, I broke up with Hollywood and moved back to Massachusetts and ultimately made my way to Cape Cod.
-During that time I started a new job, managing an Apple Computers dealership.
+I then moved back to Massachusetts and ultimately discovered my way to Cape Cod.
+During that time I started managing an Apple Computers dealership.
 My boss saw that I was really good at working with people and asked if I'd enjoy teaching classes.
-I accepted and after only a few weeks, word had spread like wildfire.
-Suddenly, I was traveling to different locations all over Cape Cod; community centers, retirement communities, and more; spreading the Apple gospel.
-It was during these years that I learned that my gift wasn't the fact that I was tech-savvy, but that I was effective at communicating tech to people who were not tech-savvy.
+I accepted and after only a few weeks, word spread like wildfire.
+Suddenly, I was traveling to different locations all over Cape Cod; community centers, retirement communities, etc., spreading the Apple gospel.
+It was during these years that I learned that my gift wasn't the fact that I was tech-savvy, but I had a knack for communicating technical concepts to people who were NOT tech-savvy.

 I was working harder than ever but was barely making enough to pay the bills.
 One day, my boss sat me down and told me I was making the maximum amount that I would make at that job.
 I did some quick math and offered my resignation.
 For the first time in my life, I then started to work for myself.
 It was a scary thought at first, but then, just like with my classes, word spread!
 I started making house calls and offering private tech support to (what felt like) half of Cape Cod.
 The money was wonderful, but there was still something missing.